-Table 5, and the third panel of Figure 2, report AITs on measures of household consumption and expenditures over various horizons.
-In theory, treatment effects on these variables could well go in either direction.
+variables could go in either direction.
 Loan access might increase expenditures through at least two channels.
 One is consumption smoothing.
-A second is incomegeneration that leads to higher overall spending; although we do not find an effect on business profits or income in Table 4 (or on other income sources, reported in Table 6), it is important to keep in mind that any single measure of income or wealth is likely to be noisy.
+A second is income-generation that leads to higher overall spending; although we do not find an effect on business profits or income in Table 4 (or on other income sources, reported in Table 6), it is important to keep in mind that any single measure of income or wealth is likely to be noisy.
 So one might detect (income) effects on spending even in the absence of detecting effects on income itself.
 On the other hand, loan access might lead to declines in our spending variables if loans primarily finance short-term consumption smoothing or durable purchases that must then be repaid, with interest, at the expense of longer-term consumption.
 Also, if people "overborrow" on average, making bad investments (broadly defined) with the loan proceeds, then spending might need to fall to cover losses on these investments.

 The first two columns of Table 5 present estimated effects on uses of loan proceeds (also recall the result from Table 4 Column 3 showing a significant impact on using loan proceeds to grow a business).
-Column 1 shows a positive effect on the likelihood that someone did not sell an asset to help pay for a loan; i.e., this result suggests that increased credit access reduces the likelihood of costly "fire sales" by one percentage point (se=0.4 percentage points).
-This result has two striking features.
-First, it occurs despite that fact that the treatment effect on debt mechanically pushes against the reduction in fire sales (more debt leads to greater likelihood of needing to sell an asset to pay off debt, all else equal).
-Second, fire sales are low-prevalence (only 4.9% of households in the 2 years prior to the endline), suggesting that this treatment effect helps manage financial distress in the left tail of the distribution.
+Column 1 shows a positive effect on the likelihood that someone did not sell an asset to help pay for a loan; i.e., this result suggests that increased credit access reduces the likelihood of costly "fire sales" by one percentage point (se=0.4 percentage points), a 20% reduction.
+This is a striking result, since the positive treatment effect on debt mechanically pushes against a reduction in fire sales (more debt leads to greater likelihood of needing to sell an asset to pay off debt, all else equal).
+Also, given that such sales are low-prevalence (only 4.9% of households in the 2 years prior to the endline), they may be practices that people resort to in extreme circumstances.
+In this case, the treatment might be beneficial for people in people considerable financial distress.
 We do not find a significant effect on using loans for asset purchases (column 2).